1995 Daegu gas explosions: Overview

-At 7:52 a.m., an explosion occurred in the underground construction site of the 2nd Section of the Sagley Subway Line 2, located at Yeongnam High School in Sangin-dong, Dalseo-gu, Daegu Metropolitan City.
-The explosion was caused by a gas leak that occurred when a gas pipeline was accidentally punctured during construction work at the Daegu branch of the Lotte Department Store in Buk-gu, Daegu.
+At 7:52 a.m., an explosion occurred in the underground construction site of the 2nd Section of the Daegu Subway Line 2, located at Yeongnam High School in Sangin-dong, Dalseo District, Daegu.
+The explosion was caused by a gas leak that occurred when a gas pipeline was accidentally punctured during construction work at the Daegu branch of the Lotte Department Store in Buk District, Daegu.
 The gas leaked into the subway construction site through a nearby sewer, and an unknown source of fire triggered the explosion, which resulted in a 50-meter pillar of fire.

-Negligence during the development of the Daegu Department Store was identified as the cause of the accident.
+Negligence during the development of the Daegu Department Store was identified as the cause of the explosion.
 Prior to conducting underground excavation at a large construction site, it is essential to contact the company that buried the gas pipe and inquire about its location after obtaining permission from the relevant government office for road excavation.
 However, in this case, the gas pipe was not reported as damaged to the city gas department until 30 minutes after it was destroyed, resulting in further damage.

-The accident occurred during the school day, resulting in 101 deaths, including 42 students at Yeongnam Middle School, 1 teacher, and 2 police officers.
+The explosion occurred during the school day, resulting in 101 deaths, including 42 students at Yeongnam Middle School, one teacher, and two police officers.
 In addition, 202 people were injured, and 152 vehicles and 60 houses were damaged, with a total damage cost of 54 billion won.

 As a result of the incident, some broadcasting companies discontinued their regular broadcasts.
 KBS and YTN arranged special coverage or breaking news programming to cover the event.

-A housewife initially claimed to have reported the smell of gas four hours before the accident, but she later admitted to lying, stating that she wanted to be on TV.
+A housewife initially claimed to have reported the smell of gas four hours before the explosion, but she later admitted to lying, stating that she wanted to be on TV.
 This claim caused controversy.